leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/editing/parent.rst

    :Menu:      :menuselection:`Object --> Parent`
    :Hotkey:    :kbd:`Ctrl-P`

-When modeling a complex object, such as a watch, you may choose to model the different parts as separate objects.
-Yet all the parts may be attached to each other.
-In these cases, you want to designate one object as the parent of all the children.
-Movement, rotation or scaling of the parent also affects the children.

 To parent objects, select at least two objects
 (select the child objects first, and select the parent object last), and press :kbd:`Ctrl-P`.
 The *Set Parent To* menu will pop up allowing